Decisions to control how a regulated person or firm practises

 A condition may also be called a "control" on a regulatory record.

-Conditions are not findings of a breach of our Principles, but are a protective measure we take to control the work of a person or a firm.
-We impose conditions when we think it is in the public interest to do so.
+Conditions are not findings of a breach of our Standards and Regulations, but are aimed at controlling the work that the person or a firm can do for a period of time We impose conditions when we think it is in the public interest to do so.

 Examples of the conditions we may impose are that a person